 Fish emulsion is appropriate for many uses in the garden but is especially useful as a lawn fertilizer in early spring and to feed leafy green vegetables due to its higher nitrogen content.
 Be careful when applying too much of it, though.
 If your soil already contains too much nitrogen, applying too much fish emulsion can cause nitrogen "burn" and affect growth.
-Not sure what condition your soil is in?
-Use a home soil test to find out, or hire a professional to examine the soil.
+If you are not sure what condition your soil is in, use a home soil test to find out or hire a professional to examine the soil.

 How to Apply Fish Emulsion

-To use fish emulsion, you first want to dilute it.
+To use fish emulsion, you first need to dilute it.
 Add just 1/2 ounce of fish emulsion to 1 gallon of water.
 Then water the plants using that fish water.
 Because fish emulsion works quickly, you may want to apply it more frequently.
 In fact, North Carolina State University researchers report that applying it twice a week gives plants the most significant growth compared to other frequencies.
 You can continue to apply it if the frequency seems to be working.
 You may consider fertilizing your lawn every spring with fish emulsion using a hose-end sprayer.

 DIY Fish Emulsion

 You don't have to buy fish emulsion as you can make your fish emulsion if you have fish scraps available.
 All you need is a bucket with a lid, dried leaves or other brown material, fish scraps, and water.
 Here is how to make it:

-To use the homemade fish emulsion, strain out leaves and fish bits being careful not to allow it on your skin or clothing.
-Dilute about 5 ounces of the emulsion into one gallon of water, or dilute 30 ounces of it into a five-gallon bucket.
+- To use the homemade fish emulsion, strain out leaves and fish bits being careful not to allow it on your skin or clothing.
+Dilute about 5 ounces of the emulsion into 1 gallon of water, or dilute 30 ounces of it into a 5-gallon bucket.
 Apply to the garden.

-Don't get rid of the leftover scraps--add more water to the bucket and start the process.
+- Don't get rid of the leftover scraps.
+Add more water to the bucket and start the process again.
 You can typically use used material about three times.